You will complete four taught modules, an industry placement (or alternative module) and a dissertation:

 Research Skills in Film and Television

-This module helps you to decide on a topic and plan for your audio-visual or written dissertation.
-It guides you through using research resources such as academic journals and online databases, and it shows you how to plan your final piece of work.
+This module helps you to decide on a topic for your audio-visual or written dissertation and shows you how to plan your final piece of work.
+It guides you through using academic research resources such as journals and online databases, as well as developing research skills used specifically in the film and television industries.